 Please refer to instructions in your checklist if you wish to bring a keg.

 Small items: Please do not bring anything small that can’t easily be picked up like rice, seeds, or confetti.
 Silk or live petals, leaves, and bubbles are fine.

 Candles: We love candles at the Hitching Post as long as they are enclosed.
-Votives, tea-lights, floating candles, and candles in vases are fine.
+Votive candles, tea-lights, floating candles, and candles in vases are fine.
 Tapers or any candles that might drip wax are not allowed.
 Flying candles (sky lanterns) are not allowed.
-If you have a special instance (we once had a hula hoop fire dancer, for example), please let us know what you’d like so we can assess the safety.
+If you have a special instance, please let us know what you’d like so we can assess the safety.
 Sparklers are allowed if they are 36″ sparklers, only.
 You may purchase and bring your own sparklers or purchase through us at cost from where we buy them.

 At the 1812 Hitching Post,we most often provide the catering and we include all needed plates, silverware, cups, and napkins.
 We also set up, clean up and restock the food when we provide the catering.